JohnADeady/Programming-Scripting-Project-18/README.md

 This repository contains a project which focuses on the Fisher's Iris data set.
 The project requires researching the data set, and then writing documentation and code in the [Python](https://www.python.org/) programming language based on that research.

 ### Introduction
 The Iris flower data set or Fisher's Iris data set is a multivariate data set introduced by the British statistician and biologist Ronald Fisher in his 1936 paper *The Use of Multiple Measurements in Taxonomic Problems* as an example of linear discriminant analysis.
 It is sometimes called Anderson's Iris data set because Edgar Anderson collected the data to quantify the morphologic variation of Iris flowers of three related species.
-Two of the three species were collected in the Gaspé Peninsula all from the same pasture, and picked on the same day and measured at the same time by the same person with the same apparatus.(Ref.
-[Wikipedia](https://en.wikipedia.org/wiki/Iris_flower_data_set))
+Two of the three species were collected in the Gaspé Peninsula all from the same pasture, and picked on the same day and measured at the same time by the same person with the same apparatus. [[1]](https://en.wikipedia.org/wiki/Iris_flower_data_set)

 The iris dataset contains measurements for 150 iris flowers from three different species.The three species in the Iris dataset are:
  * Iris-setosa